 W3Techs announced that after many years of steady growth in market share, Nginx is now the most popular web server in the world, edging out Apache HTTP Server.

-According to Netcraft’s statistics, now Nginx is leading with just over one third of the market, at 33.8%.
-Apache is basically head-to-head at the moment, but declining.
+According to Netcraft’s statistics, Nginx is now leading with just over one-third of the market, at 33.8%.
+Apache is head-to-head at the moment but declining.
 The gap between Apache and Nginx was still 6.6% one year ago.

 Nginx has dominated the high-traffic part of the market for a long time.
-It became the most used web server among the top 1000 sites in 2013, and that hasn’t changed since then.
-It is now used by 47.1% of the top 1000 sites and by 44.6% of the top 10k sites, clearly ahead of the competition.
+It became the most used web server among the top 1000 sites in 2013, which hasn’t changed since then.
+It is now used by 47.1% of the top 1000 sites and 44.6% of the top 10k sites, clearly ahead of the competition.

 The History of Nginx

-Originally developed in Russia, the original motivation for creating Nginx wasn’t nearly so grand.
-Back in 2001, Nginx’s original creator Igor Sysoev was trying to solve a problem at work.
+Initially developed in Russia, the original motivation for creating Nginx wasn’t nearly so grand.
+In 2001, Nginx’s original creator Igor Sysoev was trying to solve a problem at work.
 His web servers were having trouble keeping up with ever‑increasing numbers of requests.

 Nginx is built to offer low memory usage and high concurrency.
 Rather than creating new processes for each web request, it uses an asynchronous, event-driven approach where requests are handled in a single thread.

 Because it can handle a high volume of connections, Nginx is commonly used as a reverse proxy and load balancer to manage incoming traffic and distribute it to slower upstream servers – anything from legacy database servers to microservices.

 One popular combination, for example, is to use it to route requests to FastCGI servers which run applications built with various frameworks and programming languages such as PHP.
-Here you can find, how to configure Nginx to work with PHP via PHP-FPM.
+Here, you can learn how to configure Nginx to work with PHP via PHP-FPM.